Frequently Asked Questions

 What forms of payment do you accept?

-Cash, Check, VISA, Mastercard, Discover, Debit cards, Care Credit and Citi Health Card.
+Cash, Check, VISA, Mastercard, Discover, Debit cards, and Care Credit.

 Is there insurance for my pet?